CMJ 495 Internship Guidelines

 How do I locate an Internship?

-Visit the Career Center, browse online resources, read posts on the FC folder and the Internship bulletin board in the hallway of Dunn Hall, ask fellow students, or talk with the Internship coordinator to help locate a possible Internship.
-Our Department website provides local media internship opportunities on the Campus & Local Media page.
+Visit the Career Center, visit the Department’s Internship & Job Opportunities page, look at the Internship bulletin board in the hallway of Dunn Hall, ask fellow students, or talk with the Internship coordinator to help locate a possible Internship.

 Once you locate a site, visit their website and obtain information about their selection process.
 You are responsible for arranging your own potential Internship experience with an organization.
 Some Internship supervisor’s require interviews.
 The Career Center can help you in developing interviewing skills.